sigmf/SigMF/sigmf-spec.md

 ### Files

-A `SigMF Recording` consists of two files: a SigMF `metadata` file and a `dataset` file.
+A `SigMF Recording` is the fundamental unit of SigMF, and consists of two files: a SigMF `metadata` file and a `dataset` file.
 The dataset file is a binary file of digital samples, and the metadata file contains information that describes the dataset.
+Multiple Recordings MAY be organized in a `SigMF Collection`, which describes relationships between recordings, and is defined in a `collection` file.

+`SigMF Recording` Rules:
 1. The metadata and dataset MUST be in separate files.
 2. The metadata file MUST only describe one dataset file.
 3. The metadata file MUST be stored in UTF-8 encoding.